cobwebos/docs/articles/hdinsight/hadoop/apache-hadoop-hive-java-udf.md

 ## <a name="build-and-install-the-udf"></a>生成并安装 UDF

-在下面的命令中，将 `sshuser` 替换为实际用户名（如果不同）。 将 `mycluster` 替换为实际的群集名称。
+In the commands below, replace `sshuser` with the actual username if different.
+Replace `mycluster` with the actual cluster name.

-1. 通过输入以下命令编译和打包 UDF：
+1. Compile and package the UDF by entering the following command:

     ```cmd
     mvn compile package